Vision Zero Louisville Safety Action Plan

 Opportunities

-· First-of-Its-Kind Project: Palmer had the opportunity to lead Kentucky’s first Roadway Safety Plan for a local agency, contributing to the development of a model for other communities.
+Pioneering Roadway Safety Plan: Palmer Engineering led Kentucky’s first Roadway Safety Plan for a local agency, establishing a model framework for other communities to enhance transportation safety.

 -